tvdat20004/School-database-IT004/README.md

     ```
 3. Run `CreateSchema2.sql` file in mySQL to create database `TRUONGHOC2`, then insert data into it.
 4. Run `query-db.py` to execute query, the output on the screen includes a table of query result and execution time, it also creates XML file containing query result in XML folder.
 5. Run `query-xml.py` to perform query on XML files using Xpath.
-The output includes the tables of querr result.
+The output includes the tables of query result.